mohammedtakiversent/gcp-devops-project/README.md

-### This is a repo for our newe GCP DevOps project in kodekloud
+# This is a repo for our newe GCP DevOps project in kodekloud
+added line 2